Mr. 14 month old has been really enjoying all kinds of pasta threading and posting activities.

 All activities must be done under close adult supervision.

-Pasta Threading Activity Using IKEA Plate Holder
+Pasta Threading Activity Using IKEA Plate Holder (or similar plate holder)

 Hands down, our favorite pasta threading activity.